kubevirt/kubevirt/docs/getting-started.md

 The KubeVirt build system runs completely inside docker.
 In order to build KubeVirt you need to have `docker` and `rsync` installed.

+**Note:** For running KubeVirt in the dockerized cluster, **nested virtualization** must be enabled.
+As an alternative [software emulation](software-emulation.md) can be allowed.
+Enabling nested virtualization should be preferred.

 ### Dockerized environment

 Runs master and nodes containers, when each one of them run virtual machine via QEMU.